storj/storj/docs/blueprints/deletion-performance.md

 The satellite will communicate with the storage nodes:

 - Using the current network protocol, RPC/TCP.
-- The request will be sent with long-time cancellation in the same way as upload.
+- The request will be sent with long-tail cancellation in the same way as upload.
 - It won't send requests to offline storage nodes.
 - It will send requests concurrently as much as possible.